The Life Cycle of a Typical Employment Case

 At the conclusion of the discovery process, you empanel a jury and you tell your clients story and ask them what the facts were in the case.

-And if you’ve got a good attorney, telling your story and putting on compelling evidence, if you’ve been wronged in the State Of California, there’s a chance that you can get a verdict that will award you compensation for what happend.
+And if you’ve got a good attorney, telling your story and putting on compelling evidence, if you’ve been wronged in the State Of California, there’s a chance that you can get a verdict that will award you compensation for what happened.

 * The articles provided on the Stalwart Law website are for informational purposes only and are not intended to be used as professional legal advice or as a substitute for legal consultation with a qualified attorney.